I am a researcher and teaching fellow at the London School of Economics and Political Science (LSE) and Paris Sciences et Lettres (PSL Research).

 PSL Research

-MSc. in Engineering of Information Systems, 2013
+MSc in Engineering of Information Systems

 Institut Mines - Telecom

-BSc. in Mathematics and Physics, 2009
+BSc in Mathematics and Physics

 Classes Préparatoires Faidherbe